jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5)
 Health insurance
 (6)

+### CX 16B Gift cards
+When fringe benefit arises
+(1) A fringe benefit arises when an employer provides a gift card to an employee, unless the employer chooses to treat it as an amount derived in connection with the employee’s employment under section CE 1 (Amounts derived in connection with employment).
+When value of benefit is employment income
+(2) Despite subsection (1), if the provision of the card has a purpose or effect of defeating the application of the Child Support Act 1991, the value of the benefit is an amount derived in connection with the employee’s employment under section CE 1.

 ### CX 17 Benefits provided to employees who are shareholders or investors
 Benefit provided in connection with employment